 “Don’t kill me!” he faltered.

 Mr. Masterson’s finger was itching upon the trigger.
-In an instant he shifted.
+In an instant, he shifted.
 Letting down the hammer, he repeated the maneuver which had worked so well in the days of Mr. Bell.
-Later, the wounded Mr. O’Neal, head in bandages, sent from his bed a message of peace, asking Mr. Masterson to see him, and give him an opportunity to “explain.”
+Later, the wounded Mr. O’Neal, head in bandages, sent from his bed a message of peace, asking Mr. Masterson to see him, and allow him to “explain.”

 “Well,” said Mr. Masterson to the messenger.
 “I’ll come.
 But tell O’Neal to be careful and keep his hands outside the blankets while he’s doing his ‘explaining'”

 Or, I might set forth how a dear but intoxicated friend, forgetting for the moment — an election moment wherein the “dear friend” resented the indomitable republicanism of Mr. Masterson — those close social ties which subsisted between them, pulled his pistol, intending the destruction of Mr. Masterson; and how Mr. Masterson shot the weapon from his dear friend’s hand, and let him live to apologize for his murderous rudeness.
 That apologetic one is sober now, and a Denver detective of much good repute.

 Or, I could tell how Mr. Gallagher of Denver imported a desperate character, one Smith. for the wiping out of Mr. Masterson; and how Mr. Masterson, when he heard, sent a 100-dollar bill to Mr. Gallagher, with word that the money was his if he would but walk down the street “as far as Murphy’s,” with his importation.
 Also, how Mr. Gallagher refused the money, and how Mr. Smith made haste to explain that his purpose in coming to Denver was wholly innocuous.